matildawangh/example/README.md

 ## Results and Conclusions

-- **Linear Regression** provided a solid baseline with an R-squared value of 0.75.
+- **Linear Regression** provided a solid baseline with an R-squared value of xxx.
-- **Random Forest Regression** improved the prediction accuracy with an R-squared value of 0.82.
+- **Random Forest Regression** improved the prediction accuracy with an R-squared value of xxx.
-- **XGBoost Regression** achieved the highest accuracy with an R-squared value of 0.85.
+- **XGBoost Regression** achieved the highest accuracy with an R-squared value of xxx.

 Feature importance analysis indicated that past performance in specific events is a key predictor of medal counts.
 The models suggest an increase in the total medal count for the USA in the 2024 Olympics compared to 2016 and 2020.